Hill30/NDjango/NDjangoSetupWiX2010/Readme.txt

 NDjango Requirements:
  *NET Framework 4.0
- *Visual Studio 2010 beta 2 is required for NDjango Editor
+ *Visual Studio 2010 RC is required for NDjango Editor

+New in 0.9.7.0 *NDjango Editor for Microsoft Visual Studio 2010 RC.
+ *Ndjango.Core and NDjango.Filters are now bound to the new FSharp.Core version 4.0 and FSharp.PowerPack version 1.9.9.9.

 New in 0.9.6.0 *NDjango Editor for Microsoft Visual Studio 2010 beta 2.
  *Ndjango.Core and NDjango.Filters are now bound to the new FSharp.Core version 4.0 and FSharp.PowerPack version 1.9.7.8.